ONLY ON 9: Thousands of fish wash up dead in Beaufort County waterway

 Experts at Sound Rivers are working with the North Carolina Department of Water Resources.
 They believe the cause of the kill is due to a water mold.

-“All the fish had legions or sores on their bodies,” said Jillian Howell, Pamlico-Tar Riverkeeper, Sound Rivers.
+“All the fish had lesions or sores on their bodies,” said Jillian Howell, Pamlico-Tar Riverkeeper, Sound Rivers.

-Howell says on Tuesday they were still seeing fish alive with the sores and legions.
+Howell says on Tuesday they were still seeing fish alive with the sores.

 “Whenever there are fish still swimming around and alive we consider that an active fish kill,” she said.

-Experts believe an overload of nutrients in the water are potentially also playing into the problem.
+Experts believe an overload of nutrients in the water is potentially also playing into the problem.

 Crews plan to head back out onto the Pamlico on Friday to get an updated status on the issue.
 They say conditions have improved since last Sunday.